cherrypy/cherrypy/sphinx/source/basics.rst

 CherryPy serves its own sweet red cherrypy as the default `favicon <http://en.wikipedia.org/wiki/Favicon>`_ using the static file tool.
-You can serve your own favicon as follow:
+You can serve your own favicon as follows:

 .. code-block:: python